 We plan to unify product names in our product information systems and ingredient delivery standards systems, and going forward we will aim to incorporate these into the Quality Management Program, to ensure consistent quality.
 In addition, we are cooperating with suppliers to work on the digitalization of traceability.
 Since April 2019, we have made it mandatory for barcode labels to be pasted on raw materials delivered by suppliers.
-Going forward, we will promote new DX initiatives toward strengthening traceability aimed at 2023.
+Going forward, we will promote initiatives toward improving traceability, including switching from bar codes to QR codes to strengthen information.